Genbox/FastMPH/README.md

 BMZ:
 * Use 2 seeds instead of 3.
 The third seed was never used.

+#### What can I use it for?
+This library implements several PH/MPH functions intended to be used for mapping a value to an integer.
+Its primary use case is for mapping values in hash tables/sets.

+It only benefits situations when:
+- Data is completely static
+- Your dataset is too big for other perfect hash functions
+- You are using a mapping table and want to reduce memory usage

 ### Benchmarks
 Benchmarks are sorted from fastest to slowest.